2023 Best Drama & Theater Arts Schools in Illinois

 Full Drama & Theater Arts at Illinois Wesleyan University Report

-Millikin University came in at #7 in this year’s edition of the Best Drama & Theater Arts Schools in Illinois ranking.
+With a ranking of #7, Millikin University did quite well on this year’s best schools for drama and theater arts students.
 Millikin is a small private not-for-profit school located in the city of Decatur.

 The average amount in student loans that theater majors at Millikin take out is $27,000.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $430.

-With a ranking of #8, Roosevelt University did quite well on this year’s best schools for drama and theater arts students.
+Roosevelt University did quite well in this year’s ranking of the best schools for drama and theater arts students.
+It came in at #8 on the list.
 Roosevelt is a small private not-for-profit school located in the city of Chicago.

 The average amount in student loans that theater majors at Roosevelt take out is $27,000.
 The average monthly payment of a loan this size is about $803, assuming that the borrower is on a 10-year repayment plan.

 Southern Illinois University Edwardsville landed the #10 spot in the 2023 rankings for the best drama and theater arts programs.
-Located in the suburb of Edwardsville, SIUE is a public college with a large student population.
+Located in the suburb of Edwardsville, SIUE is a public school with a fairly large student population.

 Theater majors at SIUE take out an average of $27,000 in student loans while working on their egree.